 PLEASE PACK A LABELLED WATER BOTTLE for your child.
 We will provide water to top up.

 PLEASE ARRIVE ON TIME TO DROP OFF AND COLLECT YOUR CHILD.
 You will be met at the gate by one of our team, only children and the Holiday Club team should continue beyond the gate into the garden.
-We want this experience to feel as ‘normal’ as possible for the children, so please help us to make this handover as quick and straightforward as possible to minimise possibility of transmission.

 WHAT WE WILL DO: